The Ultimate British Columbia and Canadian Rockies Road Trip (Part 2 of 3)

 Although heavily trafficked, this forested trail is only moderately difficult, offers outstanding views of Mirror and Agnes lakes and - best of all - doesn't require you to bundle up with other hikers due to grizzly bear danger.
 A great option for solo hikers.

-We had our delicious breakfast at Agnes Lake Tea House built in 1901 by Canadian Pacific Railway as a refuge for hikers.
+We had our delicious breakfast at Agnes Lake Tea House built in 1901 by the Canadian Pacific Railway as a refuge for hikers.
 They sell filling tuna sandwiches besides famous biscuits and a gigantic selection of leaf and herbal teas (sorry, no coffee!).
-By the way, all fresh food carries up in the staff's backs, so be generous with your tips and take your garbage with you.
+By the way, all fresh food is carried up in the staff's backs, so be generous with your tips and take your garbage with you.

 Those who hike up the Big Beehive trail (1.6 km / 1 mile one way) from the tea house will be rewarded with the most outstanding views of Lake Louise.
 Beware that the trail becomes pretty slippery when wet.